Food Distribution

 Unpacking Food Trucks

-Over 2200 food boxes are distributed each month.
-Volunteers arrive at the Center early in the morning to pack the boxes with nutritious food.
-These boxes are designed to help families get a few extra days of food each month.
+Over 8,000 individuals visit the Indoor Market each month.
+Volunteers arrive at the Center early in the morning to stack the shelves and fill the refrigerators with nutritious food.
+These items are offered to help families get a few extra days of food each month.

-Contents depend on donations, but usually contain staples such as: beans, rice, cereal, peanut butter, canned goods such as tuna, fruit and vegetables.
-On the occasions when we receive fresh meats, produce, and eggs, they are given in addition to the food boxes.
+Offerings depend on donations, but usually contain staples such as: beans, rice, cereal, peanut butter, canned goods such as tuna, fruit and vegetables.
+On the occasions when we receive fresh meats, produce, and eggs, they are also made available.

 Packing Food Boxes